MatthewJDavis/matthewjdavis.github.io/_posts/2021-07-28-terraform-azure-remote-state.md

 ### Plan and apply

 Running a plan and apply will update the state with the details of the application - including the client secret.
 That is why it is important to protect the access to the blob storage and only allow those who would need to access.
+Don't forget to set the service principal credentials in the environment variables (see the overview of this post).

 ```bash
 terraform plan -out deployment.tfplan